What are baby sleep habits?

 - breastfeeding or bottle-feeding

 When you know what your baby’s sleep habits are, the next step is to work on phasing them out.
-There are tips below for different baby sleep habits.
+There are tips below for phasing out different baby sleep habits.

 Dummies